processism/processism.github.io/resources.md

 - **David Bohm**: Wholeness and the Implicate Order
 - **Ilya Prigogine**: Order Out of Chaos

-What distinguishes our work is:
+What distinguishes my work is:
 1. The systematic methodology using AI
 2. The discovery of exactly three fundamental patterns
 3. The perfect self-consistency of the framework